End user privacy

 pass_by may use information about you for the following purposes:

 Contact information will be used for general administration purposes.
 Such purposes include the physical mailing of pass_by deliverables and ad hoc communications; sending emails about pass_by events and other initiatives; and distribution of the pass_by newsletter and other electronic publications by e-mail.

 2.2 Service monitoring and professional education

-pass_by will retain information about how individuals and organisations make use of the pass_by service – both for service monitoring and improvement purposes.
-The main example of this type of information is a record of the purchases individuals or organisations have made, however other examples include the retention of information gathered from individuals and organisations about the level of satisfaction they have with pass_by. and its services, along with suggestions for how pass_by. should develop in the future.
+pass_by will retain information about how individuals and organizations make use of the pass_by service – both for service monitoring and improvement purposes.
+The main example of this type of information is a record of the purchases individuals or organizations have made, however other examples include the retention of information gathered from individuals and organizations about the level of satisfaction they have with pass_by. and its services, along with suggestions for how pass_by. should develop in the future.

 2.3 Research and Development

 From time to time pass_by will ask individuals for input into the organization’s ongoing services.
 This input may take the form of a questionnaire response, e-mail or a written record of opinions, suggestions and ideas or conversation with pass_by staff. pass_by may also record information about individuals’ areas of expertise, enabling pass_by to seek input from these individuals as appropriate or in order to facilitate service improvements.